Location IconGPS icon

 Here we have an anti-smoking cessation range that will help you to stop your craving for smoking.

-If you do become pregnant, seeking early prenatal care can help ensure that any potential problems are detected and addressed as soon as possible.
+4. Get early prenatal care: If you do become pregnant, seeking early prenatal care can help ensure that any potential problems are detected and addressed as soon as possible.
 This can help lower the risk of complications, such as ectopic pregnancy.

 5. Awareness about sex education: Women should receive their first "sex education" as young teenagers, which should cover the danger of infertility as a result of smoking, drug use, vaginal douching, and unsafe sex.
-During preconception counseling, the woman can be checked for ectopic pregnancy risk factors and told about the signs and symptoms of an ectopic pregnancy, as well as the need for early detection.
+During preconception counselling, the woman can be checked for ectopic pregnancy risk factors and told about the signs and symptoms of an ectopic pregnancy, as well as the need for early detection.

 Specialist To Visit